-Inventory tracking is the monitoring of inventory items within your supply chain at any given time.
-Tracking tools provide data on just how much inventory companies own, plus the current status of said inventories (damaged, returned, rejected, etc).
-In addition, inventory tracking software also limits unnecessary theft or loss, by detecting real-time inventory levels for every SKU across every channel.
+Inventory tracking monitors inventory items within a supply chain.
+Tracking tools provide data on how much inventory a company owns, plus the current status of the inventory.
+In addition, inventory tracking software limits unnecessary theft or loss, by detecting real-time inventory levels for every SKU across every channel.

 3 inventory tracking methods

 While there are several different approaches to inventory tracking, most companies rely on one of three methods.
 The best type of tracking for your business will largely depend on your specific needs; however, as you continue to grow, automated systems are far and away the greatest tool for knowing where your products are, the correct count at each warehouse, and where those goods are headed next.

 Spreadsheets can be a valuable resource for small businesses and startups who need help tracking a low volume of inventory (i.e. if you’re dealing with a few select products that all reside in the same place).
 Ecommerce retailers can manually add SKUs to their spreadsheet, and then create columns for pertinent details like product quantity or descriptions.

 Keep in mind as your business grows, it’ll be harder to find the hours to update your spreadsheets and perform manual inventory tracking.
 For this reason, many companies outgrow their static spreadsheets rather quickly, and adopt more dynamic means of tracking inventory.